 *Publications are those materials that use the College name or logo, are distributed on or off campus, and/or are paid for with College funds.
 Examples include brochures, fliers, event programs, etc. This does not include course syllabi/ handouts, student publications, letters, memoranda, or other personally signed communications.

 A communication plan is a simple, proactive approach to achieving your goals.
-A communication plan lists those things that need to be shared with employees, students, and/or the public.
+The plan lists those things that need to be shared with employees, students, and/or the public.

-Simply fill out the template and create a timeline of events/information that needs to be disseminated each semester and to whom it should be disseminated.
-Schedule a time to meet with the Office of Communications and to discuss any questions you may have about executing the plan.
-Your communication plan will be incorporated into an all-inclusive campus communication plan.
+Simply fill out the template and create a timeline of events/information that needs to be disseminated and to whom it should be disseminated.
+Schedule a time to meet with the Communications Manager and to discuss the support you will need to execute the plan.
+Communication plans will be incorporated into an all-inclusive campus communication plan.

-Campus-wide emails are sent exclusively by the Office of Communications.
-To request a campus-wide contact the Coordinator of Communications.
+Campus-wide emails are sent exclusively by the Communications Manager.
+To request a campus-wide email, contact the Communications Manager.

 - Send announcements and information ready to email.
 Each request should be carefully proofread for grammar, spelling, punctuation.
 Be sure dates, times, places, and contact information and other details are accurate.
 Announcements will be released “as is.”
 The integrity of the message is the email requestor’s responsibility.